 What is the average workers comp settlement for lumbar fusion?

-There is no standard settlement amount.
+There's no standard amount.
 Values range from $50,000 to over $300,000 depending on your state, impairment rating, wages, and future medical needs.
 California settlements commonly range $50,000-$150,000+, while states with benefit caps may yield lower amounts.
-Your specific circumstances determine your settlement value.
+Your specific circumstances drive your settlement value.

 When do I receive my settlement after lumbar fusion surgery?

-Most settlements occur after you reach Maximum Medical Improvement (MMI), typically 12-24 months post-surgery.
+Most settlements happen after you reach Maximum Medical Improvement (MMI), typically 12-24 months post-surgery.
 Settlement negotiations then take additional weeks or months.
-You do not receive a lump sum immediately after surgery—the process requires medical stability and proper documentation of permanent impairment.
+You won't get a lump sum right after surgery—the process requires medical stability and proper documentation of permanent impairment.

 Does workers comp pay 100% of my lumbar fusion surgery costs?

-Yes, workers compensation covers 100% of reasonable and necessary medical treatment with no dollar cap in most states.
-This includes the surgery, hospitalization, rehabilitation, medications, and follow-up care.
-You pay no deductibles or copays for authorized treatment.
+Yes.
+Workers compensation covers 100% of reasonable and necessary medical treatment with no dollar cap in most states.
+That includes surgery, hospitalization, rehabilitation, medications, and follow-up care.
+No deductibles or copays for authorized treatment.

 Can I negotiate my lumbar fusion settlement amount?

-Yes, settlements are negotiable within the framework of your state's benefit structure.
-However, settlements are calculated based on statutory formulas, medical evidence, and impairment ratings—you cannot simply choose an amount.
-Legal representation often helps achieve higher settlements through effective negotiation and complete documentation.
+Yes, settlements are negotiable within your state's benefit structure.
+But they're calculated based on statutory formulas, medical evidence, and impairment ratings—you can't just pick a number.
+Legal representation often helps achieve higher settlements through effective negotiation and thorough documentation.

 Will my settlement be reduced by attorney fees?

-If you hire an attorney, legal fees typically range from 10-20% of settlement amounts.
-Many injured workers find that attorney representation results in higher net settlements even after fees, particularly in disputed claims or cases involving significant permanent impairment.
+If you hire an attorney, legal fees typically run 10-20% of settlement amounts.
+Many injured workers find that attorney representation results in higher net settlements even after fees—especially in disputed claims or cases with significant permanent impairment.